Perfect Places: Background and development

 When speaking to The New York Times about the song's composition, Lorde said that it "lived a million times."
 She added that both she and Jack Antonoff tried "different tempos, used different voicings, took it half time, made it weird and druggy," but nothing worked.
 One of their issues was how much depth there was to the song.
 Searching for a solution, Lorde thought of deleting its pre-chorus, and did so saying the track then "follow[ed] a much simpler trajectory."

-Despite this, they still had "not cracked the code."
-As the pair was working on a hook, the idea of having a "mass of multi-tracked Lordes" came up.
-They proceeded to belt "out the words together beneath the main vocal like a choir of clones."
+However, the pair still had "not cracked the code."
+As they were working on a hook, the idea of having a multi-track vocals from Lorde came up.
+They proceeded to belt "out the words together beneath the main vocal" line.
 During recording sessions, Lorde sang multiple takes and changed the sound by moving away or getting closer to the microphone in different parts.
-In post-production, her takes were layered on top of each other.
+In post-production, her takes were then layered on top of each other.

 The work of English singer Kate Bush served as an inspiration for a harmony in the second half of the song.
 The lyric "Now I don't know which way to go" was changed to "Now I can't stand to be alone" as the pair felt it was too "wishy-washy."
 On the track's release date, Lorde revealed that riding on the Brooklyn Bridge during the summer and sitting on the Uptown Manhattan subway in the heat, coupled with frequent flights to her residence in New Zealand, prompted her to write the song.